One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Not long after, she stops letting us inside her heart and body.

-Can we really blame her for closing off when every time she lets us see into her world we have a cow, act disrespected, or mope around?
+Can we really blame her for closing off when every time she lets us see into her world, we have a cow, act disrespected, or mope around?

-This red flag is deeply revealing about our intentions and indicates a long-term chronic behavior of self-abandonment.
+Keeping a mental scorecard is deeply revealing about our intentions and indicates a long-term chronic behavior of self-abandonment.

 I was the guy who “sacrificed” my weekends, time with friends, living location, and hobbies for my wife.